wai3aa1sam/rendersi1/README.md

 - if your machine has different version of vulkan sdk, please pass a root path to Vulkan_findPackage() in CMakeLists.txt or set the environment variable [VULKAN_SDK]

-- if the vulkan validation layer has link to different version, please check the version in VkLayer_override.json\
+- if the vulkan validation layer has link to different version, please open vkconfig.exe and check the version in VkLayer_override.json\
 details: [https://vulkan.lunarg.com/doc/view/1.3.283.0/windows/layer_configuration.html]

 ## Demos